 A Healthy Relationships Approach to Violence Prevention and Mental Health Promotion with Vulnerable Youth

-A secondary focus is on building evidence around what works for this youth in real world settings (i.e., the settings that they are already engaged in).
-Over the course of this five-year project a minimum of 2600 youth will participate in evidence-informed programming.
-Furthermore, we will provide training and resources to 540 facilitators, and 875 pre-service educators.
+A secondary focus is on building evidence around what works for youth in real-world settings (i.e., the environments that they are already engaged in).
+Throughout this five-year project, a minimum of 2600 youth will participate in evidence-informed programming.
+Furthermore, we will provide training and resources to 540 facilitators and 875 pre-service educators.

 “Violence can affect anyone, but some people, such as Indigenous youth or young people who identify as LGBT2Q+ or have recently immigrated to Canada, may face greater challenges and barriers to healthy relationships.
 I am proud to announce the Government of Canada’s support for this project, which is being led by Western University.
 Ensuring that programs and resources meet the needs of our youth is crucial to ending dating violence.” - The Honourable Ginette Petitpas Taylor, Minister of Health